 Khichdi is wholesome one pot meal made with lentil and rice and a great comfort food for us .
-The khichdi recipe varies according to various Indian cuisines, but dal and rice are there in different proportion.
-For making dal khichdi, mostly moong dal is used, in some areas arhar dal khichdi is also popular.
-But the Chana dal khichdi which I am sharing today is a punjabi recipe.
+There are many variations of khichdi recipes in Indian cuisine, using dal and rice in different proportions.
+For making dal khichdi, mostly moong dal is used, in some areas arhar/toor dal khichdi is also popular.
+But the Chana dal khichdi which I am sharing today is a punjabi khichdi recipe.

 Khichdi is basically a wholesome easy one pot meal in which various ingredients are mixed and cooked together.
 There are variety of khichdi recipes that are cooked in India.
 Sabudana khichdi, Dal Khichdi, oats khichdi and recently quinoa khichdi is also quite popular.
 I mostly add a good amount of vegetables in any of the khichri I am making.
 That makes it even more nutritious and wholesome.
 Earthiness and flavour from whole spices that I add, makes this vegetarian khichdi quite aromatic.

 Punjabi chana dal Khichdi is cooked on Makar Sankranti in most Punjabi homes.
 From as long as I remember, bhuni khichdi and Chawal ki kheer are two Makar sankranti dishes Mom makes for the breakfast.
 I on the other hand like to make it for lunch.
 If you like to try plain khichdi recipe you can try this Khichdi Recipe.